Fuzzball Documentation

 Your Fuzzball cluster hosts a list of prebuilt Fuzzfile templates in the Workflow Catalog.
 These template workflows allow you to automatically create the YAML files (Fuzzfiles) that define workflows and they are a great way to get up and running with Fuzzball quickly.
 Detailed information on developing Fuzzfiles and a complete syntax guide are presented elsewhere.

-The workflow used to complete this tutorial runs for 5 minutes and prints an integer from 1 to 300 once per second.
+The workflow used to complete this tutorial runs for 5 minutes and prints one integer from 1 to 300 per second.
 In the real world, this workflow is completely useless.
 But it serves as a useful demonstration for this tutorial since it produces output that can be gathered via Fuzzball logging and runs for 5 minutes allowing time for user interaction.
 More useful “real world” examples can be obtained in the Workflow Examples section.

 For now, simply select one of the tabs below to see instructions specific for your environment.